 Even if you do experience symptoms, they most likely won’t affect the baby.
 However, your risk of miscarriage and premature delivery does increase slightly if you have fibroids.
 They occasionally cause the baby to be in an abnormal position for delivery.
 They can also stall labor, or, if they’re located in or near the cervical opening, they may block the baby’s passage.
 All of these (rather rare) problems can increase the likelihood of cesarean delivery.

 3- Are there any tests for uterine fibroids?

-Your doctor might find them during a pelvic exam — larger uterine fibroids cause your uterus to change shape.
+A pelvic exam — larger uterine fibroids cause your uterus to change shape.
 Also, an ultrasound can be used to tell if you have fibroids.

 4- How common are uterine fibroids?